 The University of Lima in Peru is the leading research center focused on maca.
 Various studies provide evidence that maca has favorable effects on memory and mood.
 A significant concentration of neuroprotective effects have been noted and studies claim maca may also decrease anxiety.
 You can find more studies and complete annotation here.

-Quality of maca is very important.
-We used to import maca from South America to the USA and are well-versed in spectrum of maca products out there.
+The quality of maca is very important.
+We used to import maca from South America to the USA and are well-versed in the spectrum of maca products out there.
 We stand behind the quality of Mountain Rose Herb’s maca powder and recommend them as a high-quality brand that dries the maca at low temperatures in a manner that preserves the nutrition of the root.

 Take away: Maca can be incorporated into your wellness routine if you struggle with fatigue and malaise.